Rawrqs/Rawrqs.github.io/_posts/2015-03-01-machine-learning.md

 Balanced Accuracy       0.999    0.996    0.994    0.996    0.997
 ```

-The accuracy is pretty satisfiying which is 0.9946.
+The accuracy is pretty satisfying which is 0.9946.
 We can also see that most incorrectly classified cases were of type D.
-Let's now compare this accuracy to the accuracy of secound approach.
+Let's now compare this accuracy to the accuracy of second approach.